bmaunde/guidelines/erp-magento-integration-guide.md

 2. API(s) for processing inbound data
 	All inbound data and inbound data request need to have an API to handle and respond to the request.
 There are two strategies that can be used and a choice between any of them can be made:
 	 - Single Ingest API (recommended)
+	 -The single API is what is recommended.
+It is an ordechestration or proxy API that uses the metadata of the request payload to delegate to internal APIs that process specific objects
-	 - Multiple Object
+	 - Multiple Object-Specific APIs

-More details are provide in the sections below.
+### Outbound Requests

 ### Single Ingest API
-The single API is what is recommended.
-It is an ordechestration or proxy API that uses the metadata of the request payload to delegate to internal APIs that process specific objects

 ## API Data Reference
 The following is a listing of all the data expected to and from backend systems.
 From this information, you should get the following: